 Recently, ATS reviewer Software Advice spoke with Dan Medlin, Head of Talent Acquisition for Samsung, about his top 3 tips for sourcing technical talent.
 Like Dan, and as Chief Technology Officer of HireVue, my paramount goal is to ensure that we are creating innovative tools to make the process of sourcing quick and efficient.
 I am no stranger to the arduous process of hiring tech talent, and the obstacles involved for companies of all sizes.
-In 2012 HireVue acquired CodeEval and developed CodeVue, a product that is further revolutionizing the way that sourcing takes place in today’s market – this time focusing on tech talent.
+In 2012, HireVue acquired CodeEval and developed CodeVue, a product that is further revolutionizing the way that sourcing takes place in today’s market – this time focusing on tech talent.

 Use a “rifle approach” when hiring–quite often, headhunters and advanced sourcing software are your best bet.

 We built OpenVue for just this purpose.
 A customized URL can be shared anywhere across the web and a candidate can take that interview simply by clicking on that link.
 Now that information can be digested anytime, in any geographical location with the overwhelming usage of smartphones in the marketplace, implementing a social and mobile strategy are key to sourcing – whether you are a headhunter, recruiter or employee trying to find the best candidate for the job.

 Have a structured interview process in place to make certain potential hires match the job requirements (and that your recruiters understand what those requirements are).

 Using video interviewing is extremely helpful because it creates an archive of candidates that can be searched later.
-In the case where you are building a long-term relationship with a candidate, sometimes the original history or institutional memory of the candidate and their attributes can be lost, but with a video interview on file, the interview can be shared with new members of the organization.
-In addition because interviews are consistent, the organization can refine its interview process by reviewing previous interviews and comparing answers from top and low performers and looking to identify which questions are most useful (or would have been most useful) in hiring for each position.
+In the case where you’re building a long-term relationship with a candidate, sometimes the original history or institutional memory of the candidate and their attributes can be lost, but with a video interview on file, the interview can be shared with new members of the organization.
+In addition, because interviews are consistent, the organization can refine its interview process by reviewing previous interviews and comparing answers from top and low performers and looking to identify which questions are most useful (or would have been most useful) in hiring for each position.

-- Establish specific values and qualities each candidate should possess, ensuring a candidate will be a good culture fit.
+Establish specific values and qualities each candidate should possess, ensuring a candidate will be a good culture fit.